menu

 Demographics

-In terms of college education, the citizens of New Market - Gravity rank slightly lower than the national average.
-15.79% of adults 25 and older in New Market - Gravity have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of New Market - Gravity are slightly less educated than the national average of 21.84% for the average city or town: 15.79% of adults in New Market - Gravity have a bachelor's degree or advanced degree

 The per capita income in New Market - Gravity in 2018 was $33,315, which is middle income relative to Iowa and the nation.
 This equates to an annual income of $133,260 for a family of four.
 However, New Market - Gravity contains both very wealthy and poor people as well.